Shotbow/fudawiki-files/hanafuda/games/oicho-kabu.md

 - If the dealer's hand totals **less** the a table hand, then the players win.
 Any player who bet on that hand wins an amount equal to their bet, in addition to having their bet returned to them, for a total payout of 2:1.
 - If the dealer's hand and a table hand are **equal** in value, then this is a draw, and whichever rule the players agreed upon beforehand is applied.
 Either the dealer wins, or all bets on that hand are annulled and returned to the players.

+This comparison is performed independently for each of the four hands- it is entirely possible for the dealer to win against some hands while losing against others.